ralphje/imagemounter/docs/commandline.rst

 .. cmdoption:: --keys <keys>

    Allows the specification of key information for each volume separately.
-This is similar to :option:`--fstypes`.
-The format of the specifc value depends on the volume type.
+This is similar to :option:`--fstypes`, except that you can only specify one key per argument (i.e. a comma is not interpreted as special).
+The format of the specifc value depends on the volume type:

    For BDE, you can use a single letter, followed by a colon, followed by the value.
 This leads to the following accepted formats, similar to how the :command:`bdemount` command interprets input::